hpdobrica/digital-garden-public/ACID.md

 Isolation states that if we have two concurrently-running transactions, database guarantees us that neither of them will be influenced by one another - they will both be executed in total isolation.

 Any concurrent transactions touching the same data must be resolved in a sequential-like manner.
-If this is not possible, databases resolve this either through [[Public/Optimistic Locking]] or [[Public/Pessimistic Locking]].
+If this is not possible, databases resolve this either through [[Optimistic Locking]] or [[Pessimistic Locking]].

 ## Durability